 Open Access, Scholarly Publishing and Copyright

 Make sure your work can meet REF requirements by entering the details of your publications into Pure and at the same time uploading your Author Accepted Manuscript in Pure.
-See our new web pages with essential information and how to deposit your author accepted manuscript.
+See our web pages with essential information and how to deposit your author accepted manuscript.

 Open access in this context means research literature that can be freely accessed by anyone in the world via the internet so that it can be used without licensing restrictions for research, teaching or other purposes.
 Scholarly norms for attribution still apply to open access publications, so authors should always be properly acknowledged.
 Copyright also applies, and the rights holder (often the publisher) controls the right to permit open access.